-- (a) Only loans from the following sources will be considered: - the local PHA, - Community Development Block Grant (CDBG) Small Cities program funds (for on-site improvements only), - HUD Section 108, 202 or 811, - Federal Home Loan Bank Affordable Housing Program, - local government housing development funds and - RD Section 515.
+- (a) Only loans from the following sources will qualify for points under subsection (B)(2)(c) below: - (i) the local PHA, - (ii) Community Development Block Grant (CDBG) program funds (for on-site improvements only),

+- (iii) HUD Section 202 or 811, - (iv) Federal Home Loan Bank Affordable Housing Program (AHP), - (v) local government housing development funds, and - (vi) RD Section 515.

 Other sources of public funding may qualify PROVIDED THEY ARE APPROVED IN WRITING IN ADVANCE by the Agency.
 (Approval of a particular source in prior years does not meet this requirement.)
+Applications including market-rate units will be ineligible for points under subsection (B)(2)(c).

-In order to qualify, loans must be listed as a source in the full application, comply with the requirements of Section VI(B)(6)(b), and either:
+- (b) In order to qualify for points, loans must be listed as a source in the full application, comply with the requirements of Section VI(B)(6)(b), and either: - (i) have a term of at least twenty (20) years and an interest rate less than or equal to two percent (2%) or - (ii) have a term of at least forty (40) years, an interest rate of the long-term applicable federal rate (AFR) and a source that is a "below market federal loan" under Section 42(i)(2) of the Code.

-- (i) have a term of at least twenty (20) years and an interest rate less than or equal to two percent (2%) or - (ii) have a term of at least forty (40) years, an interest rate of the long-term applicable federal rate (AFR) and a source that is a "below market federal loan" under Section 42(i)(2) of the Code. - (b) Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy. - (c) Applications will be awarded five (5) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
-Projects will earn a greater amount of points based on the total amount of funds per unit, as described below:
+Adjustments to the purchase price of the land by the seller, uncommitted RPP funds or other Agency loans, state credits and bond financing are not considered sources of mortgage subsidy.

+(c) Applications will be awarded ten (10) points for having a commitment of at least \$100,000 in qualifying mortgage subsidy funds.
+Projects will earn a greater amount of points based on the total amount of qualifying funds committed per unit, as described below:

-Funds/Unit Points \$10,000 20
+Funds/Unit Points Funds/Unit Points

-\$5,000 10 \$11,000 22
+\$6,000 12 \$11,000 22

-\$6,000 12 \$12,000 24
+\$7,000 14 \$12,000 24

-\$7,000 14 \$13,000 26
+\$8,000 16 \$13,000 26

-\$8,000 16 \$14,000 28
+\$9,000 18 \$14,000 28

-\$9,000 18 \$15,000 30
+\$10,000 20 \$15,000 30

 The calculation includes all units and amounts will not be rounded up.
-The funds-to-unit ratio initially approved by the lending source determines the score, unless a subsequent change results in fewer points.
-The amount of subsidy provided by a local government will be reduced by the amount that the project budget includes the following: any impact, tap or related fees charged by that local government and/or the cost of land sold by that local government in excess of the market value determined under Section VI(A)(4).
-For example, a project involving the following:
+The funds-to-unit ratio approved by the lending source determines the score.
+The amount of subsidy provided by a local government will be reduced by the amount that the project budget includes the following: any impact, tap or related fees charged by that local government and the cost of land sold by that local government.
+The Agency will only recognize fifty percent (50%) of the amount of AHP funds committed for the purposes of making this calculation.

-- 48 tax credit units and 16 market rate units, - a commitment of \$925,000 in qualifying funds, \$150,000 of which are from the city and - tap fees of \$100,000 charged by the same city to the project will receive 24 points [(925,000 100,000) / 64 = \$12,891 per unit]. - (d) Projects funded entirely with equity and state tax credits (no grants or debt sources other than deferred developer fees) will be awarded 15 points.
+- (d) Projects funded entirely with equity and state tax credits (no grants or debt sources other than deferred developer fees) will be awarded fifteen (15) points.
 Any deferred fee must comply with Section VI(B)(5).
-These points and those awarded under subsection (B)(2)(c) above are mutually exclusive. - (e) Applications for NC Division of Community Assistance (DCA) CDBG funds must be submitted at the same time as the Agency's full application deadline and must be committed by June 11, 2005.
+These points and those awarded under subsection (B)(2)(c) above are mutually exclusive. - (e) Applications for NC Division of Community Assistance (DCA) CDBG funds must be submitted at the same time as the Agency's full application deadline and must be committed by June 12, 2006.
 Commitment of other local government funds may be delayed with prior approval by the Agency.